cran/fansi/README.md

 Counterparts to R string manipulation functions that account for the effects of ANSI text formatting control sequences.

-## Formatting String with Control Sequences
+## Formatting Strings with Control Sequences

 Many terminals will recognize special sequences of characters in strings and change display behavior as a result.
 For example, on my terminal the sequence